 Total body health includes taking care of your feet, too, so we have seven keys to your foot health here!

 If you think your feet are not important… THINK AGAIN!
 The feet need care too.
-This vital part of the body helps us get around by walking, running, jumping, and much more!
-Feet can be a mirror to our general health and there are many conditions that could affect our feet, including bone anomalies, structural alignment issues, problems with gait, flat feet, corns, calluses, skin thickness, and others.
+This vital body part helps us get around by walking, running, jumping, and much more!
+Feet can mirror our general health, and many conditions could affect our feet, including bone anomalies, structural alignment issues, problems with gait, flat feet, corns, calluses, skin thickness, and others.

-Other statistics we should know about feet include the fact that 75% of Americans will be experiencing problems with their feet at least one time during their lives.
+Other statistics we should know about feet include that 75% of Americans will be experiencing problems with their feet at least once during their lives.
 Such statistics could be similar in other parts of the world too.

-For certain health concerns such as diabetes, foot care becomes even more critical and there should be sufficient attention paid to foot health to prevent drastic outcomes.
+For certain health concerns such as diabetes, foot care becomes even more critical, and sufficient attention should be paid to foot health to prevent drastic outcomes.
 For everyone, taking care of your feet is a no-brainer and something we SHOULD all be doing!
-Other problems that people develop can also be traced back to problems with their feet.
-Do you know that in your lifetime, if you add up the amount of walking you’ve done, you’d have walked around the world up to five times!
+Other problems people develop can also be traced back to problems with their feet.
+Do you know that if you add up the amount of walking you’ve done in your lifetime, you’d have walked around the world up to five times?
 This is about 115,000 miles during a person’s lifetime.
-So, let’s consider 7 keys to foot health.
-The MORE we all know about our foot health, the better off we’ll ALL be.
+So, let’s consider the seven keys to foot health.
+The MORE we know about our foot health, the better off we’ll ALL be.

 First, we need to know our feet!